open-telemetry/otel-arrow/collector/exporter/otelarrowexporter/README.md

 - `num_streams` (default: number of CPUs): the number of concurrent Arrow streams
 - `max_stream_lifetime` (default: unlimited): duration after which streams are recycled.

+#### Load balancing

+The `arrow` configuration block includes a configurable prioritization policy.
+The default policy, named "fifo", distributes work to the stream with the first-available writer.

+- `prioritizer` (default: fifo): may be set to "leastloadedN" with N a positive integer.
+Values of N greater than `num_streams` are lowered to equal `num_streams`.

+An alternative policy named "leastloadedN" is available, for values of N up to the number of configured streams (e.g., leastloaded2, leastloaded10).
+This prioritizer makes a random selection of up to N streams and chooses the stream with the least number of outstanding work items.

 ### Network Configuration

 This component uses `round_robin` by default as the gRPC load